 Publishing a data source from Tableau Desktop.

 Signing in to Tableau Server from an approved client, such as Tableau Mobile or Tableau Desktop.

 Saved credentials refers to the functionality where Tableau Server stores user tokens for OAuth connections.
 This allows users to save their OAuth credentials to their user profile on Tableau Server.
 After they have saved the credentials, they will not be prompted with they subsequently publish, edit or refresh when accessing the connector.

-The following connectors use saved credentials by default.
-OAuth functionality on these connectors does not require additional configuration on Tableau Server.
+The following connectors use saved credentials by default and do not require additional configuration on Tableau Server.

 - Oracle Eloqua

 - Snowflake - To use "private link" requires additional configuration.
 For more information, see Configure Snowflake OAuth for Partner Applications(Link opens in a new window) on the Snowflake website and Change Snowflake OAuth to Private Link with Saved Credentials.

 The following connectors can use saved credentials with additional configuration by the server administrator.